Chapter 27 Two-way ANOVA in R

 27.4 Fitting the ANOVA model

-Carrying out a two-way ANOVA in R is really no different from one-way ANOVA.
-It still involves two steps.
-First we have to fit the model using the lm function, remembering to store the fitted model object.
+function, remembering to store the fitted model object.
 This is the step where R calculates the relevant means, along with the additional information needed to generate the results in step two.
-The second step uses the anova function to calculate F-statistics, degrees of freedom, and p-values.
+The second step uses the anova

-Here is the R code needed to carry out the model-fitting step with lm:
+Here is the R code needed to carry out the model-fitting step with lm

-festuca_model <- lm(Weight ~ pH + Calluna + pH : Calluna, data = festuca)
+<- lm(Weight ~ pH + Calluna + pH : Calluna, data = festuca) festuca_model

 This is very similar to the R code used to fit a one-way ANOVA model.
-The first argument is a formula (notice the ‘tilde’ symbol: ~) and the second argument is the name of the data frame that contains all the variables listed in the formula.
-That’s all we need.
+The first argument is a formula (notice the ‘tilde’ symbol: ~

-The specific model fitted by lm is a result of 1) the type of variables referenced in the formula, and 2) the symbols used to define the terms in the formula.
-To ensure that we have fitted an ANOVA model, the variables which appear to the right of the ~ must be factors or character vectors—an ANOVA only involves factors.
-The variable name to the left of the ~ is the numeric response variable we are analysing.
-We know that Calluna and pH are factors, so we can be certain that lm has fitted some kind of ANOVA model.
+is a result of 1) the type of variables referenced in the formula, and 2) the symbols used to define the terms in the formula.
+To ensure that we have fitted an ANOVA model, the variables which appear to the right of the ~

 What kind of ANOVA have we fitted, i.e., what are the terms on the right hand side of the formula doing?
 Here is the formula we used:

-Weight ~ pH + Calluna + pH:Calluna
+~ pH + Calluna + pH:Calluna Weight

-There are three terms, each separated by a + symbol: pH, Calluna and pH:Calluna.
-This tells R that we want to fit a model that accounts for the main effects of pH and Calluna, and that we also wish to include the interaction between these two factors.
+, and that we also wish to include the interaction between these two factors.
 The specification of the main effects is fairly self-explanatory—we just include the name of each factor variable in the formula.
 The interaction term is less obvious.
-It is specified by a colon (the : symbol) with the two interacting variables either side of it.
+It is specified by a colon (the :

-In summary… 1) the ~ symbol specifies a formula in R, where the name on the left hand side is the response variable we are analysing, and the names on the right denote the terms in the model; 2) we place a + between terms to delineate them (we are not adding anything up when the + is used in a formula); 3) each main effect is specified by the corresponding factor name; and 4) an interaction between factors is specified by the : symbol.
+symbol specifies a formula in R, where the name on the left hand side is the response variable we are analysing, and the names on the right denote the terms in the model; 2) we place a +

-Notice that we assigned the result a name (festuca_model) which now refers to the model object produced by lm.
+.
 Just as with a one-way ANOVA, we can’t extract p-values by printing this object to the console, because all this gives us is a limited summary of the fitted model’s coefficients:

 festuca_model